Matb85/PhotoEditor/README.md

 Photo Editor can be considered as a showcase of various tech.
 It is a Vue SPA utilizing [Buefy](https://buefy.org/), canvas filters and [Cropperjs](https://github.com/fengyuanchen/cropperjs).

-All in all, it's a fun hobby project!

 ### Usage - Spa

 Go to https://matb85.github.io/PhotoEditor/ Just upload a photo a start tweaking the sliders!
 Currently, there are 3 basic editing options: